-In the late 1980s, Dr. Canizares and late wife (also a physician),began caring for homeless persons who St. Mary of the Immaculate Conception Catholic Church sheltered for two-week stretches in the winter months as part of a coalition of faith communities.
+In the late 1980s, Dr. Roberto Canizares and late wife (also a physician),began caring for homeless persons who St. Mary of the Immaculate Conception Catholic Church sheltered for two-week stretches in the winter months as part of a coalition of faith communities.
 In the beginning, they cleaned, washed dishes, and the like.
-But when the nascent Thurman Brisben Center opened year-round in its Essex Street location, Roberto volunteered as a family doctor—assessing children and adults alike, making referrals, and prescribing treatments for simple maladies.
-His “clinic” shared space with administrators, who he would politely but firmly turn out as necessary.
+Later, when the Thurman Brisben Center opened year-round on its Essex Street, Dr. Canizares volunteered as a family doctor—assessing children and adults alike, making referrals, and prescribing treatments for simple maladies.

-Dr. Canizares was also one the Brisben Center’s first board members, a distinction he still holds today as Director Emeritus.
-He has seen the organization’s evolution from a volunteer-run church ministry to a dynamic service provider staffed by professionals and steeped in the knowledge of systemic homelessness and effective, data-driven interventions.
-The Center is fortunate and grateful to be one of the main organizations he supports.
+He was one the Brisben Center’s first board members, a distinction he still holds today as Director Emeritus.
+Dr. Canizares has had a front row seat to the organization’s evolution from a volunteer-run church ministry to a dynamic service provider staffed by professionals steeped in the knowledge of systemic homelessness and effective, data-driven interventions.
+The Brisben Center, and especially those it serves, have been fortunate to receive his care and support.

 In a reflective moment Dr. Canizares explained his philanthropy like this: When you give, you receive.
 If you have money, just give.
 You don’t have to give a lot.
 I know that.
 That’s the reason I am not rich.
 Give something you think will help.
 I chose the Brisben Center by accident, got hooked on it.
 I know my money helps people who truly need it.
 The awards I’ve received I’ve given to the homeless.
 The more you give, the more you receive.